Shreveport’s top doctor takes messaging campaign to city council over violent crime

 SHREVEPORT, La.
-(KTAL/KMSS) – People take their concerns about violent crime in Shreveport directly to city council Tuesday afternoon.
+(KTAL/KMSS) – Citizens of Shreveport brought their concerns about curtailing violent crime in their neighborhoods directly to Tuesday’s city council meeting.

+Drive-by shootings, juvenile offenders, and the revolving door of repeat offenders have brought many citizens to their feet demanding solutions and even offering their own.

 “We must act.
 I and many others are willing to do whatever.
-If that’s pay more taxes, if it’s walk the streets, if it’s tutoring.
+If that’s paying more taxes if it’s walking the streets if it’s tutoring.
 It’s whatever but we absolutely need leadership,” one woman said.

-Dr. John Vanchiere, Chief of Pediatrics Infectious Diseases at LSU Health joined nurses, medical students, and pediatricians at city council bringing signs and a message.
+Dr. John Vanchiere, Chief of Pediatrics Infectious Diseases at LSU Health joined nurses, medical students, and pediatricians at the council meeting.
+The group carried signs and delivered a very clear message.

 “We see these people when they are on death’s doorstep.
 When they come in with gunshot wounds to all parts of their body.
 When they come in dying we comfort them.
 Our nurses are so tired of gun deaths and gun violence,” Dr. Vanchiere said.

-Councilman Grayson Boucher of District D is calling for a residents to locked up their vehicles at night to keep kids from stealing guns out of them.
+Councilman Grayson Boucher of District D is calling for residents to lock up their vehicles at night to keep kids from stealing guns out of them.

-Councilman James Green of District F is declaring May 24 a day of prayer for Shreveport.
+A day of prayer for Shreveport declared by Councilman James Green of District F is May 24.

 “We will have pastors both black and white that will come and we will pray from 2 to 4 p.m.,” Green said.